Cango Caves Facts

 Cango Caves Physical Description

 The remarkable Cango Caves stands out from many similar features around the world.
 It does so due to its pure nature.
-This awesome location boasts an impressive nature.
-This mainly consist of a series of an extensive series of hidden chambers and connecting tunnels.
+This awesome location boasts some impressive traits.
+These mainly consist of a series of extensive hidden chambers and connecting tunnels.

 Although only a portion remains accessible by the public, the entire confirmed system extends for a respectable distance.
 Its presently known length measures approximately 2.5 mi (4 km).
 Indications hint at further features lying beyond this distance, however.